 Lower Hunter Water Plan

 The Metropolitan Water Directorate within the Department of Finance and Services is leading a whole-of-government approach to developing the Lower Hunter Water Plan in close consultation with the lower Hunter community.
-For further information visit the NSW Department of Finance and Services.

 Urban water pricing